How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Results

+Timing has long been a central part of designing interactions with autonomous agents, and like previous studies~\cite{Horvitz1999PrinciplesOM, Fogarty2005PredictingHI}, we find that inopportunely offered suggestions risk being ignored.

-As a result, when analysts found the suggestions out of sync with their current analysis plans, they would ignore them to continue their previous line of thinking [A5, A6, A10, A11, A12, A13].
-For example, A3 wanted to focus on their current step: \shortquote{``I ignored it because I was focused on the variables at the time.} For A5, poor timing also led them to ignore it: \shortquote{I don't know if this was relevant or not.
-I didn't read it completely because I was trying to complete what I already started.} Timing issues also slowed down A5's process since they had to stop and consider the merits of the suggested direction.
-Therefore, given the costs of considering planning assistance, appropriate or non-intrusive timing of suggestions is even more crucial.
+We observed that when engrossed in a particular analytical task, analysts were often resistant to diverting their focus toward distracting suggestions.
+For instance, A5 found that suggestions were often discordant with their current objectives: \longquote{very often the suggestions aren't in line with what you're currently typing.
+It goes in a whole different direction, and now you have to think of whether you want to take that direction or your direction.} Similarly, A3 wanted to focus on their current step: \shortquote{``I ignored it because I was focused on the variables at the time.} For A5, poor timing also led them to ignore it: \shortquote{I don't know if this was relevant or not.
+I didn't read it completely because I was trying to complete what I already started.} Notably, most analysts (9/13) felt that ``unhelpful'' suggestions, would have been useful if they had been offered at a different moment.

-Nevertheless, when suggestions deviated slightly from analysts' tasks, thereby requiring less effort to consider, analysts were open to them [A2, A5, A7, A9, A12].
-For instance, while working through some statistical models, A7 took into consideration a recommendation to use the existing birthday column to create an age variable: \longquote{Honestly, birthday didn't hit me at that moment before the suggestion that popped up to calculate age.
-Without the suggestion, I wouldn't have thought of it unless I ended up reading about it and then including it a lot later.}
+When suggestions deviated only slightly from the current tasks analysts [A2, A5, A7, A9, A12] were open to them.
+For instance, while working through some statistical models, A7 took a recommendation to use the existing birthday column to create an age variable: \longquote{Honestly, birthday didn't hit me at that moment before the suggestion that popped up to calculate age.
+Without the suggestion, I wouldn't have thought of it unless I ended up reading about it and then including it a lot later.} This suggests that while suggestions should be aware of the current task, they need not \emph{exclusively} service that task as adjacent ones might usefully highlight alternative analysis paths---a key planning assistant goal.

-Inherent in the observations is the tension between not disrupting the analyst and raising important considerations that might impact the analyst's conclusions.
-Given the consequences of spurious analysis conclusions, the perceived helpfulness of suggestions may not be the only important outcome.
-We discuss this in Sec.~\ref{sec:discussion_helpful} and ~\ref{sec:discussion_balance}.
+Inherent in these observations is the tension between not disrupting the analyst and highlighting choices that might impact the analyst's conclusions.
+From a cost-benefit perspective \cite{vasconcelos2023explanations}, execution assistance is less intrusive, with its time-saving benefits more easily recognizable.
+Conversely, planning assistance demands more mental effort as analysts evaluate multiple analytical paths, underlying rationales, and the alignment with their prevailing strategies.
+This complicates the assessment of the utility of planning assistance and amplifies the drawbacks of sub-optimal suggestions.

-\subsection{Why -- Reasons to Work with the Assistant}
+\subsection{\emph{Why}---Reasons to Work with the Assistant}